 As Ronald Coase the famous economist succinctly notes, if you torture the data long enough, it will confess.
-The data in current trend speak more loudly than ever owing to technology development; it implies that the more you dig deeper the more you will retrieve concise information or business insights.
+The data in current trend speak more loudly than ever owing to technology development; it implies that the more you dig deeper into data the more you will retrieve concise information or business insights.

 But in this course, one thing was extremely helpful is to understand the event ROI by analyzing attendee’s behavior through data.
 The data insights have now become important metrics to determine event success or failure.
 These data, when converted to significant action, can further help to fine-tune the tradeshow strategy.

 Let understand how to utilize Event data meaningfully, but first look how data can be collected from different sources.

 During events, data are captured through mobile event apps (where every touch is trackable), beacon technology, twitter feeds, polling, a range of social media input, live streaming, exhibit hall heat maps, procurement databases and much more as listed below.